Dos and Don’ts of Building a WordPress Theme

-Niche themes seem to be doing particularly well, so pick one that you feel confident about and comfortable with and then do some extensive research.
-The most popular niches for WordPress themes are portfolio and photography themes, themes for musicians and bands, agencies, designers, restaurants, hotels and so on.
-However, bear in mind that the most obscure niches are probably the best choice – there’s less of a crowd developing themes in these niches compared to the popular ones.
+Niche themes seem to be doing particularly well, so pick one that you feel confident about.
+So, be comfortable with it and then do some extensive research.
+The most popular niches for WordPress themes are portfolio and photography themes.
+Themes for musicians and bands, agencies, designers, restaurants, hotels, and so on.
+However, bear in mind that the most obscure niches are probably the best choice.
+There’s less of a crowd developing themes in these niches compared to the popular ones.
 This means you’ll be more likely to succeed.

 2 Explore similar themes

 After you’ve established what niche you want your theme to be.
 You need to set some time aside and see what the competition is up to these days.
 Let’s call this the “inspiration phase,” during which you’re going to explore similar themes to find out what works and what doesn’t.
 What are the trends in terms of design and features, which plugins they come with, and so on?

 Be careful, though, because it’s easy to slip from getting some inspiration to downright plagiarizing someone else’s work.
 If you appreciate someone else’s idea, draw from it but make it different and completely your own.

 3 Invest in design

 Unless you’re an experienced web/UX designer yourself.
 You should definitely consider hiring someone to help you make your theme look beautiful, sophisticated, and modern.
 Graphic designers and illustrators can also be of great assistance here.
 If you’re only just starting out, it would be perfect if you could ask a designer friend to help.
 But even if you don’t know anyone, don’t worry.
 There are tons of amazing freelance designers you can hire per project, and their rates are generally quite affordable.

 As for the process itself, it’s always a good idea to start with wireframes and mockups.
 To minimize the risk of ending up with an awkward interface.